Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Adapted renormalized volume

 \blem For every $X\in\mathcal{T}(\partial\bar M)$, the supremum of $L(X, m)$ over all the compressible multicurves $m\in\Gamma^{comp}(\partial\bar M)$ is attained.
 Therefore, the adapted renormalized volume function is well defined. \elem

 \bpf By contradiction, let us assume $\{m_i\}_i\subseteq \Gamma^{comp}(\partial\bar M)$ to be an infinite sequence of pairwise distinct multicurves such that Let then $\gamma_0$ be a simple closed compressible curve of $\partial \bar M$, and let $\ell_0$ denote its hyperbolic length in $X$.
 Let $g$ be the sum of the geni of the connected components of $\partial\bar M$.
 Every multicurve on $\partial\bar M$ has at most of $3g-3$ components (see \cite[Theorem $4.1.1$]{Bu1992}).
 Choose now an $L>0$ such that $(3g-3)/L < 1/\ell_0$.
 Since in every hyperbolic surface, for any fixed $L$, there are finitely many simple closed curves of length less than $L$, there exists a large enough $j\in\mathbb{N}$ such that for all $i\geq j$ every curve in $m_i$ has length greater than $L$.
-Then, a multicurve can have at most $3g-3$ components contradicting the assumption that $\{m_i\}_i$ is a sequence realizing the supremum. \epf
+Then contradicting the assumption that $\{m_i\}_i$ is a sequence realizing the supremum. \epf

 \blem For every compact subset $K\subseteq\mathcal{T}(\partial\bar M)$, the maximum of Definition \ref{adaptedVR} can be taken over a finite subset $\sigma(K)\subseteq \Gamma^{comp}(\partial \bar M)$.
 In particular, for every $X\in \mathcal{T}(\partial\bar M)$ there are finitely many multicurves realizing the maximum. \elem